 Frank Saverino, LPC, LISAC

 Frank Saverino is honored to be a part of the Soberman’s Estate team as the Clinical Director, which complements his career path as he has been working in the mental health field since 1985 where his experience includes substance abuse treatment.
 He received his master’s degree in 1989 from Slippery Rock University in Pennsylvania and after moving to Arizona, he began a successful career with St. Luke’s Behavioral Health substance abuse and psychiatric outpatient programs.
 He was instrumental in designing an intensive psychiatric outpatient program for adolescents with a strong family component.
 In 1993 he received his license as a professional counselor for substance abuse and became very interested in evidenced-based treatment which led to his training in Dialectical Behavioral Therapy (DBT) and EMDR.
-His career includes working with sexual abuse survivors and private practice where he provided care for a variety of disorders including trauma, depression, anxiety and addictions along with family and couples work.
+His career has included working with sexual abuse survivors and private practice where he provided care for a variety of disorders including trauma, depression, anxiety and addictions along with family and couples work.

 In 2002 he moved into public mental health and worked with Touchstone Health Services for 14 years where he oversaw case management services and evidenced-based clinical programming.
 He helped bring to Touchstone Brief Strategic Family Therapy, EMDR, Trauma Focused CBT, Theraplay, Parent Child Interactive Therapy, Circle of Security and Child Parent Psychotherapy.
 He developed a comprehensive infant mental health program that employed 50 dedicated staff and served over 900 infants/toddlers and their parents.
 He introduced the staff to Collaborative Documentation and developed a same day open access intake process.
 Following Touchstone, he worked at Southwest Network where he developed evidence-based interventions and was certified as a Master Trainer for Motivational Interviewing.